soundarya1502/FraudEye/README.md

 # FraudEye – AI-Powered Fake News & Content Verifier

-FraudEye is a browser-integrated AI system that detects fake, misleading, or AI-generated news/content using NLP models.
+FraudEye is a browser-integrated AI system that detects fake, misleading, or AI-generated news/content using NLP models.It combines Machine Learning, MERN stack, and a Chrome Extension to analyze online articles, assign credibility scores, and maintain user-specific verification history.

+# Key Features
+🔍 AI-Based Content Verification
+Uses an NLP model (BERT/DistilBERT) to classify content as fake, real, or uncertain.
+🌐 Chrome Extension Integration
+Analyze selected text or full webpages directly from the browser.
+📊 Interactive Dashboard
+React dashboard with authentication, scan history, statistics, and credibility insights.
+🔐 Secure Authentication
+JWT-based user authentication with per-user scan tracking.

 ## Modules